-This tender gluten free Victoria sponge is perfect for when you crave a light and fluffy vanilla cake.
+This tender gluten-free Victoria sponge is perfect for when you crave a light and fluffy vanilla cake.
 Air is whipped into the batter resulting in a luxurious feather-light and springy texture.
-Sandwiched between the luscious sponge cake is a filling of sweet tangy jam and dairy-free whipped cream.
+Sandwiched between the luscious sponge cake is a filling of sweet, tangy jam and dairy-free whipped cream.

 One of the recipes on the show that intrigued me was the classic Victoria sponge.
 While the recipe itself has a few different steps, once you master making this decadent vanilla cake, you’ll never stop.